Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 The theatre department views performance work as a synthesis of an individual’s critical and creative faculties.
 Hence the great importance of the liberal arts experience to theatre artists, who must be able to analyze texts, research historical and cultural contexts, and make critical decisions, all of which contribute to imaginative and challenging performance work.
 Students use analytic and research tools in the projects they undertake as class assignments and in the larger productions that are produced for the Reed community and the public.

 Classes and production work are open to majors and nonmajors, and first- and second-year students are eligible to enroll in many of the department’s courses.
 In two performance spaces, the department has produced a wide range of works by major playwrights from Sophocles to Shakespeare to Shepard.
-Recent productions include Shakespeare’s Measure for Measure, Naomi Wallace's One Flea Spare, Sarah Ruhl's Eurydice, and Timberlake Wertenbaker's Our Country's Good.
+Recent productions include Shakespeare’s Julius Caesar, Thornton Wilder's Our Town, and Sarah Ruhl's Eurydice.
 Each year, projects are directed both by faculty members and by senior thesis students.

 Junior Qualifying Examination